wlandau/wlandau.github.io/_posts/2014-09-08-cooperation.md

 ---
 layout: post
 title: "Cooperation on shared Linux servers"
-comments: true
+disqus_shortname: server_cooperation
 ---

 <p>If you're about to run computationally intensive jobs on a public or
 departmental server
 (such as one of the impact servers at Iowa State), please help share the resources.
 Here are some favors you can do.</p>

 <h3>1.
 Kill old processes you don't need.</h3>